-- Your website is not purelly informative but sells something
+- Your website is not purely informative but sells something

-- You sell a software/ have a Saas platform
+- Do you sell a software/ have a Saas platform

-- You want to publish an app on a chinese apps store, you app as payment options.
+- If you want to publish an app on a Chinese app store, your app as a payment option.

 - Any type of live services (live stream/ Video Call/ Social Media)